Chia-Network/chia-blockchain/README.md

 ```

 ## Run a full node + wallet
 To run a full node on port 8444, and connect to the testnet, run the following command.
-If you want to see logging to the terminal instead of to a log file, modify the logging.std_out variable in ~/.chia/VERSION/config/config.yaml.
+Logs are usually at ~/.chia/VERSION/logs/debug.log.

 ```bash
 chia-start-node &